 World Glaucoma Week: Everything you need to know about glaucoma

 What’s the world’s biggest cause of permanent blindness?
-The answer is glaucoma, an eye condition that’s expected to affect up to 76 million people by 2020.
-That’s why World Glaucoma Week (12-18 March) is aiming to raise awareness of what glaucoma is, how it can affect you, and the importance of early diagnosis.
+The answer is glaucoma, an eye condition that affects 1 in 50 people over the age of 40 and 1 in 10 people over 75.
+That’s why World Glaucoma Week is aiming to raise awareness of what glaucoma is, how it can affect you, and the importance of early diagnosis and regular testing.

-In the UK there are around 600,000 people with glaucoma, yet only half are diagnosed before it causes irreversible damage.
+In the UK there are around 600,000 people with a type of glaucoma , yet only half are diagnosed before it causes irreversible damage.
 It’s no surprise that glaucoma is often dubbed the silent thief, as symptoms can go unnoticed until it’s too late.
 But there are ways to catch it early.